 - How we will use the information we hold about you

-We will collect information about you (where applicable) to:
+We will collect the following information about you (where applicable):

 - Data relating to HER enquiries are recorded to maintain the service